githubuniverseworkshops/OctoFitApp-Universe2024/docs/1_Story/README.md

 3. Build key components of the **OctoFit Tracker** app
 4. Learn best practices and prompting techniques for working with **GitHub Copilot**

 > :blue_book: **NOTE**: Because we have only 20 minutes for the actual workshop, it is possible that we cannot complete everything.
-However, we will have the value of troubleshooting together, and there is also a [self-paced exercise](https://gh.io/octofit-tutorial) if you want to follow along later.
+However, we will have the value of troubleshooting together, and there is also a [self-paced exercise - Coming Soon!](https://gh.io/octofit-tutorial) if you want to follow along later.

 ### Application Features